laravel/docs/eloquent.md

 		return '$'. number_format($value,2);
 	}

 That way you can access both the raw and modified values.
+See [appending attributes](#array-appends).

 #### Defining A Mutator